Nextmv CLI is a command line interface that you can use to interact with Nextmv.

 -n , --name string | API key name. |

-These are the available flags for the private keys deactivate
+These are the available flags for the reactivate

 Flag | Description |